redbluewater/UntargCode/README.md

 Make sure I know the login number and node and then create an ssh tunnel on my local computer with: ```ssh -N -f -L port:node:port username@hpc```

 Type into local browser: ```localhost:9000``` and voila!

+## Use MetaClean for peak checking
+[Chetnik et al. 2020](https://link.springer.com/article/10.1007/s11306-020-01738-3) published MetaClean for a less biased and much faster method to clean up peaks.
+Use the MetaClean.R script to train the classifier and then apply to the full dataset.
+Before you create the global classifier, you need to create a pdf of EIC's (I classified 2000 for development and 1000 for testing the resulting classifier) as GOOD or BAD peaks.
+See Chetnik et al. for helpful examples to classify your peaks.
+After training the classifier then apply to the full dataset.